 Located 37 miles south of Las Vegas via I-15 to Jean and State Route 161.

-Founded in the 1860’s, Goodsprings became a large silver and lead producer in the 1890’s,
+Founded in the 1860’s, Goodsprings became a large silver and lead producer in the 1890’s.
+It is home to the Pioneer Saloon, which is reportedly home to numerous and frequent ghost sightings.

 Located 50 miles northwest of Las Vegas just east of State Route 160.